Automation MCP Server Features Blog Pricing Contact

 Frequently Asked Questions

-Can I upload a ZUGFeRD PDF to this endpoint?
+Can I upload a ZUGFeRD or Factur-X PDF to this endpoint?

-The validator uses CII D16B, which is the schema version referenced by EN 16931.
-This covers the CrossIndustryInvoice root element and all associated complex types.
+CII D16B, the version referenced by EN 16931.
+The validator covers the CrossIndustryInvoice root element and all associated complex types; the retired CrossIndustryDocument root used by ZUGFeRD 1.0 is reported as schema-invalid.